Who Buys the Materials?

 Why Does my Contractor want to Buy the Materials?

 Let’s take a few moments and look into the notion that contractors want to “purchase the materials and bump up the prices”.
 To answer this, one needs to understand how a successful and lasting business works.
 All businesses, including consumers, have something called overhead.
-Whoever gets the toilet, will need to have the proper knowledge and then drive to the store and buy it.
+Whoever gets the toilet, will need to have the proper knowledge and then drive to the store and buy it or order on-line.

 Both contractor and customer will spend money on gas, wear and tear on their tires, breaks, and buy car insurance (remember, insurance is calculated on miles driven).
 Moreover, there is the time to physically go and purchase the toilet, load it into the vehicle, and get it back to the job site.
 OK, so, other things equal, let’s say each spends the same amount of time and money getting the toilet.
 What’s the difference?